efekaanakkar/CVE/README.md

-# CVE
-Men Salon Management System Using PHP and MySQL
 # PHPGurukul Men Salon Management System 2.0
 + Welcome to the PHPGurukul Men Salon Management System 2.0 repository.
 This project aims to provide a robust system for Men Salon Management.
 ## Security Vulnerabilities